DouglasAllen/Rack-projects/README.md

 Rack-projects
 =============

-Just Rack.
-No Sinatra or Rails
+Just Rack with a little Sinatra but no Rails.